-Although the terpenic compounds of the cannabis plant work as an antifungal, this is not indefinite.
+Although the terpene compounds of the cannabis plant work as an antifungal, this is not indefinite.
 The climate of Ireland must be taken seriously in order to reduce the risk of mold and top rot.
 We therefore advise you to grow your plants in pots with holes at the bottom.
 In this way the excess water can easily drain away.
 In addition, you can easily move the plant indoors when the weather gets really bad.
 Finally, you will have to check your plants regularly for signs of water stress and top rot.
 You can also reduce the chance of mold by growing in a greenhouse.

 Best strains for the northern climate of Ireland?

 Due to the limited sunlight, you need a variety without too much shadowing so an indica species is an obvious choice.
 This species originated in cold and mountainous climates and is therefore also suitable for the climate of Ireland.
 The broad leaves ensure that the light is well captured and the layer formation acts as insulation.

 Top 3 best cannabis seeds to grow in Ireland

 You can of course choose all types for indoor growing, but if you grow outdoors and choose an unsuitable species for the climate of Ireland, growing can become very difficult.
 Choosing the right species is therefore very important.
 Think for example of a species with a high fungal resistance and a short life cycle.
-So what are the best weed seeds to grow outdoors in Ireland for a successful outdoor grow?
+So what is the best weed to grow outdoors in Ireland if you want to have a successful crop?
 Check the best weed strains below.

 Although this species has a slightly longer flowering time than an average autoflower, the Blue Cheese is very suitable for the climate of Ireland.
 Moreover, the plant doesn’t grow that tall so you can grow unnoticed.
 Blue Cheese is known for its fairly calming effect and is a wonderful weed for daily use.
 In addition, easy to grow and a nice outdoor harvest that can reach up to 400 grams per m2.